Climate Change Terms and Definitions

 Carbon dioxide is the gas that accounts for about 84 percent of total U.S. greenhouse gas emissions.
 In the U.S. the largest source of carbon dioxide (98 percent) emissions is combustion of fossil fuels.
 Combustion can be from mobile (vehicles) or stationary sources (power plants).
 As energy use increases, so do carbon dioxide emissions.

 Carbon sequestration is the process of removing carbon from the atmosphere and storing it in a fixed molecule in soil, oceans or plants.
 An organism or landscape that stores carbon is called a carbon sink.
 An organism or landscape that emits carbon is called a carbon source.
 For example, soils contain inorganic carbon (calcium carbonate) and organic carbon (humus) and can be either a source or a sink for atmospheric carbon dioxide, depending on how landscapes are managed.
-Because large amounts of carbon are stored in soils, small changes to soil can have major impacts on carbon dioxide levels in the atmosphere.
+Because large amounts of carbon are stored in soils, small changes to soil can have major impacts on atmospheric carbon dioxide.

 Climate forcing refers to how climate affects the physical, chemical and biological attributes of a region.